dougiesquire/CAFE-f6_documentation/docs/producing/index.rst

 Code documentation
 ------------------

 All the Python code used to carry out the analyses presented in this documentation is contained in a Python package `src` which is installed when the analysis environment is set up. `src` contains submodules for data preparation, verification, utilities and plotting.
-Auto-generated APR reference documentation for `src` and its submodules has been auto-generated and is available at :ref:`API reference <API>`.
+Auto-generated API reference documentation for `src` and its submodules has been auto-generated and is available at :ref:`API reference <API>`.